Options for Linking#

 Use

-as the linker script.
+scriptas the linker script.
 This option is supported by most systems using the GNU linker.
-On some targets, such as bare-board targets without an operating system, the-T
+On some targets, such as bare-board targets without an operating system, the-Toption may be required when linking to avoid references to undefined symbols.

 - -Xlinker option#